mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/02/config-controller-intro.md

 - [Config Connector resources](https://cloud.google.com/config-connector/docs/reference/overview)
 - [Policy Controller constraint template library](https://cloud.google.com/anthos-config-management/docs/reference/constraint-template-library)
 - [KRM Blueprints](https://cloud.google.com/anthos-config-management/docs/concepts/blueprints)

+So, that was part 1, are you ready for part 2 to see how to set up a GitOps approach with all of that thanks to Config Controller?
+If yes, [check this out]({{< ref "/posts/2022/02/config-controller-gitops.md" >}})!

 Hope you enjoyed that one, happy sailing! ;)